starkinfra/sdk-dotnet/README.md

 ### Cancel a PixChargeback

-Cancel a specific Reversal Request using its id.
+Cancel a specific Pix reversal using its id.

 ```c#
 using System;